Probing gauge-Higgs Unification models at the ILC with quark-antiquark forward-backward asymmetry at center-of-mass energies above the Z mass: Experimental reconstruction of the forward-backward observable using full simulation tools at ILC250 and ILC500

 \subsubsection{Hadronization/fragmentation modeling}

-Uncertainties on \AFB related to fragmentation are expected to be negligible thanks to the \DT and \DC methods, for which different fragmentation models affect only the mis-tagging efficiency.
-Furthermore, the mis-tagging rates will be much lower than at past experiments thanks to the high performance expected for modern flavor-tagging algorithms using modern statistical and machine-learning techniques and the progress in detector technologies.
+\todo{Uncertainties on \AFB related to fragmentation are expected to be negligible thanks to the \DT and \DC methods.
+These were proposed and used by LEP and SLC experiments.
+These methods rely on the data for the estimation of the flavor tagging efficiencies, minimizing the usage of Monte Carlo tools for the modeling.
+Hence, fragmentation model uncertainties will only affect to the mis-tagging efficiency estimation but not the tagging efficiency.} Furthermore, the mis-tagging rates will be much lower than at past experiments thanks to the high performance expected for modern flavor-tagging algorithms using modern statistical and machine-learning techniques and the progress in detector technologies.